Author, Professor, Administrator

 She has given talks hosted by Columbia University, University of Toronto, Wellesley College, Massachusetts College of Pharmacy and Health Sciences, Office of the Governor of Delaware, Wilson Center, Marywood University, University of South Florida, the University of London, Arizona State University, UTMB, Bank of America, and elsewhere.
 In addition, she has moderated panels at the Harvard Business School, Delaware State University, New America, Wellesley College, World Trade Center, and for UNFPA at ICPD 25 in Nairobi, Kenya.
 In addition, she regularly gives keynote lectures related to her research.

-Patterson’s media commentary on global health, pandemics, international security, African and European politics, and current events has appeared at Slate, Washington Post, Vox, Huffington Post, Foreign Policy, Christian Science Monitor, Pacific Standard, Delaware Public Media, the Appeal, New America Weekly, Pacifica, and in other outlets.
+Dr. Patterson’s media commentary has appeared at Slate, Washington Post, Philadelphia Inquirer, Vox, Globe and Mail, South China Morning Post, San Diego Union Tribune, African Arguments, Huffington Post, Foreign Policy, Christian Science Monitor, Pacific Standard, Delaware Public Media, The Appeal, New America Weekly, ABC, CBS, PBS, VOA, Pacifica, and in other outlets.